 Each MPH student will complete an integrative learning experience (ILE).
 The comprehensive examination must be passed prior to enrollment in the applied master's project/integrative learning experience.
 This course can only be taken in the last semester of enrollment in the program.
-Enrollment requires permission of the advisor, the instructor of record, and field coordinator.
-Student must have completed all necessary paperwork prior to class start date.
-Student should meet with the academic advisor and select two-three concentration-specific competences in conjunction with the three foundational MPH competencies that will guide the learning experience.
+Enrollment requires permission from the advisor, the instructor of record, and the field coordinator.
+Students must have completed all necessary paperwork prior to the class start date.
+Students should meet with the academic advisor and select two-three concentration-specific competencies in conjunction with the three foundational MPH competencies that will guide the learning experience.
 The student will demonstrate mastery in a total of five-six competencies for the integrative learning experience.